-Let us calculate Beta of MakeMyTrip (MMTY) and Market Index as NASDAQ
+Let us calculate the Beta of MakeMyTrip (MMTY) and Market Index as NASDAQ.

-Step 1 – Download the Stock Prices & Index Data for Past 3 years
+Step 1 – Download the Stock Prices & Index Data for the past 3 years.

-Likewise, download the corresponding stock price data for MakeMyTrip example from here.
+Likewise, download the corresponding stock price data for the MakeMyTrip example from here.

 Step 2 – Sort the Dates & Adjusted Closing Prices